-Salam International Investment Limited Q.S.C. (the "Company or SIIL") is a public shareholding company incorporated in the State of Qatar under Amiri Decree No. (1) on 14 January 1998.
+Salam International Investment Limited Q.P.S.C. (the "Company or SIIL") is a public shareholding company incorporated in the State of Qatar under Amiri Decree No. (1) on 14 January 1998.
+The registered address of the Company is PO Box 15244, Doha, State of Qatar.
+The commercial registration number of the Company is 20363.

-These consolidated financial statements as at and for the year ended 31 December 2015 comprise the Company and its subsidiaries (together referred to as "the Group" and individually "Group entities") and the Group's investment in associates and jointly controlled entities.
+These consolidated financial statements as at and for the year ended 31 December 2016 comprise the Company and its subsidiaries (together referred to as "the Group" and individually "Group entities") and the Group's investment in associates and jointly controlled entities.